 1. If you live in an urban area, look up above the shop fronts and admire the architecture; you will often see some wonderful details.
 If you find that you are inspired to learn more about these buildings, your local library or websites hosted by experts in local history are a great resource.

-2. Being able to name all those little wildflowers that you have probably admired for years but aren't sure what they are can be very rewarding – it's nice to be able to tell a dandelion flower from a hawkweed – try using an App like PlantNet.
+2. Naming all those little wildflowers that you have probably admired for years but aren't sure what they are can be very rewarding—it's nice to be able to tell a dandelion flower from a hawkweed.
+Try using an App like PlantNet.

 3. Birds are a constant companion on many walks wherever you live, but they are often hard to see.
-You can use an App called Merlin – you only have to record a few seconds to get an immediate answer.
-Blackcaps are hard to spot but listen carefully; it's worth it.
+You can use an app called Merlin, but you only have to record a few seconds to get an immediate answer.
+Blackcaps are hard to spot, but listen carefully; it's worth it.
 The blackcap is known as the "northern nightingale", with a flute-like melodious song.

 4. As you walk, you will find that your brain is also taking a walk.
 You may find that it wants to write a poem, a short story, or solve a tricky mathematical problem, so I would advise carrying a notebook and pencil (pencils seem better than pens because pens never work, do they?)